 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) compositions; (2) in-class test; and (3) tutorial participation.
+Indicative assessments in this unit are as follows: (1) tests; (2) compositions; and (3) oral tasks.
 Further information is available in the unit outline.

 - Unit Coordinator(s)